All Products

 • Scheduler: The workflow runs based on the settings of the scheduler.
 The workflow can be scheduled to run by minute, hour, or day.

-If you set Scheduling Type to Scheduler, you must also configure the Scheduling Cycle and Scheduling Start Time parameters.
+If you set the Scheduling Type parameter to Scheduler, you must configure the Scheduling Time and Scheduling Started At parameters.

 The scheduling cycle of the workflow.
 This parameter determines the scheduling frequency of the workflow in the production environment.
-DataWorks generates instances for the node based on the scheduling frequency and the number of scheduling cycles of the node.
-The node is run as an instance.
-This parameter is required only when Scheduling Type is set to Scheduler.
+Workflow runs are generated based on the scheduling frequency of a workflow.
+This parameter is required only if the Scheduling Type parameter is set to Scheduler.

 Valid values: